ErpNetDocs/winclient/introduction/navigators/filtering/period-expressions.md

 ![Examples +1d](pictures/examples-one-day.png)

-If you need the date “tomorrow”, enter “+1d”.
-If today were March 2, 2021, it would translate to “From March 3, 2021 to March 3, 2021”.
+If you need the date 'tomorrow', enter '+1d'.
+If today were March 2, 2021, it would translate to 'From March 3, 2021 to March 3, 2021'.

-If you need the date “yesterday”, enter “-1d”.
-If today were March 2, 2021, it would translate to “From March 1, 2021 to March 1, 2021.”
+If you need the date 'yesterday', enter '-1d'.
+If today were March 2, 2021, it would translate to 'From March 1, 2021 to March 1, 2021.'

-If you need the date “after 8 days”, enter “+8d”.
-If today were March 2, 2021, it would translate to “From March 10, 2021 to March 10, 2021”.
+If you need the date 'after 8 days', enter '+8d'.
+If today were March 2, 2021, it would translate to 'From March 10, 2021 to March 10, 2021'.

-If you need the date “before 8 days”, enter “-8d”.
-If today were March 2, 2021, it would translate to ”From February 22, 2021 to February 22, 2021”.
+If you need the date 'before 8 days', enter '-8d'.
+If today were March 2, 2021, it would translate to 'From February 22, 2021 to February 22, 2021'.

-If you need the date “after 2 weeks”, enter “+2w”.
-If today were March 2, 2021, it would translate to “From March 22, 2021 to March 28, 2021”.
+If you need the date 'after 2 weeks', enter '+2w'.
+If today were March 2, 2021, it would translate to 'From March 22, 2021 to March 28, 2021'.

-If you need the date “before 2 weeks”, enter “-2w”.
-If today were March 2, 2021, it would translate to “From February 15, 2021 to February 28, 2021”.
+If you need the date 'before 2 weeks', enter '-2w'.
+If today were March 2, 2021, it would translate to 'From February 15, 2021 to February 28, 2021'.

-If you need the date ”after 3 months”, enter “+3m”.
-If today were March 2, 2021, it would translate to “From June 1, 2021 to June 30, 2021”.
+If you need the date ”after 3 months', enter '+3m'.
+If today were March 2, 2021, it would translate to 'From June 1, 2021 to June 30, 2021'.

-If you need the date “before 3 months”, enter “-3m”.
-If today were March 2, 2021, it would translate to “From December 1, 2020 to December 31, 2020”.
+If you need the date 'before 3 months', enter '-3m'.
+If today were March 2, 2021, it would translate to 'From December 1, 2020 to December 31, 2020'.

-If you need the date “after 1 year”, enter “+1y”.
-If today were March 2, 2021, it would translate to “From January 1, 2022 to December 31, 2022”.
+If you need the date 'after 1 year', enter '+1y' If today were March 2, 2021, it would translate to 'From January 1, 2022 to December 31, 2022'.

-If you need the date “before 1 year”, enter “-1y”.
-If today were March 2, 2021, it would translate to “From January 1, 2020 to December 31, 2020”.
+If you need the date 'before 1 year', enter '-1y'.
+If today were March 2, 2021, it would translate to 'From January 1, 2020 to December 31, 2020'.

 <b>Examples for entire periods:</b>

 ![Examples -7d..0d](pictures/examples-seven-days-ago.png)

-If you need “the last 7 days”, enter “-7d..0d”.
-If today were March 2, 2021, it would translate to “From February 24, 2021 to March 2, 2021”.
+If you need 'the last 7 days', enter '-7d..0d'.
+If today were March 2, 2021, it would translate to 'From February 24, 2021 to March 2, 2021'.

-If you need “the next 7 days”, enter “0d..+7d”.
-If today were March 2, 2021, it would translate to “From March 2, 2021 to March 9, 2021”.
+If you need “the next 7 days', enter '0d..+7d'.
+If today were March 2, 2021, it would translate to 'From March 2, 2021 to March 9, 2021'.

-If you need “last week", enter “-1w..-1w”.
-If today were March 2, 2021, it would translate to “From February 24, 2021 to March 2, 2021”.
+If you need 'last week', enter '-1w..-1w'.
+If today were March 2, 2021, it would translate to 'From February 24, 2021 to March 2, 2021'.

-If you need “this week”, enter “0w..0w”.
-If today were March 2, 2021 (Tuesday), it would translate to “From March 1, 2021 to March 7, 2021”.
+If you need 'this week', enter '0w..0w'.
+If today were March 2, 2021 (Tuesday), it would translate to 'From March 1, 2021 to March 7, 2021'.

 If you need “the last 3 months”, enter “-3m..-1m”.
-If today were March 2, 2021, it would translate to “From December 1, 2021 to February 28, 2021”.
+If today were March 2, 2021, it would translate to 'From December 1, 2021 to February 28, 2021'.

 If you need “the last 3 months to today”, enter “-3m..0d”.
 If today were March 2, 2021, it would translate to “From December 1, 2020 to March 2, 2021”.